 - Adults looking to rebuild their credit after financial problems

 - New residents to the US that don’t have any credit history

 If you’re a student and looking to get into credit card rewards, it can be tough.
 You’re at an age where you often don’t have much income and history that will allow you to qualify for premium travel cards.

 You’ll often hear people recommend being an authorized user on someone else’s account, like a family member or friend.
 While this can help to boost your credit score, I don’t recommend it.
 You’re at the mercy of the primary cardholder.
 If they don’t pay their bills on time, then it reflects poorly on your credit history.
 Being an authorized user also doesn’t hold as much weight as developing your own credit.
 Plus, it can often show as an open account in your credit history, which might work against you when trying to get a new card in the future.

-Recommended credit card for students: Capital One Journey Student Rewards
+Recommended credit card for students: Journey Student Rewards from Capital One

 For students, I recommend focusing on a student credit card.
 These cards oftentimes reward you with higher credit limits based on good payment and usage habits.
 One card that I recommend for students getting started is the Capital One Journey Student Rewards.
 The Capital One Journey card has no annual fee, offers 1.25% cash back when you pay your bill on-time, and increases your credit limit if you make your first five payments on-time.
 Also, the Capital One Journey will be useful if you’re traveling since it’s a Mastercard and doesn’t have any foreign transaction fees.

 2. Adults looking to rebuild their credit after financial problems: